ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-system-proposed-text.md

 When pledge becomes the most important factor for total pool size, lower leverage factors are more desirable.
 Lists should be sorted by leverage and presented in an ascending order with the lowest leverage pools first.

-The following is guidance for what a pool ranking system based on prioritizing pledge leverage should look like at a minimum.
+The following is guidance for what a pool ranking system should be prioritizing pledge and low leverage.

 ### Ranking Equation

 The recommended ranking equation starts with a highest score of 10.
-The pools are down-ranked soley based on only leverage and fees factors.
+The pools are down-ranked solely based on leverage and fees factors.

     //equation
     ranking_score = 10 - leverage_factor_term - fee_factor_term